Ming Xia: Fall

-After a series of successful campaigns from 1367 to 1370, the Ming dynasty had established control over the majority of China.
+In 1368, Zhu Yuanzhang, a Red Turban leader who had risen to prominence since 1356 and was based in Nanjing, proclaimed himself emperor and founded the Ming dynasty.
+After a series of successful campaigns from 1367 to 1370, the Ming established control over the majority of China.
 However, there were still pockets of resistance from the Mongols in the northwest and Yunnan, as well as the state of Xia in Sichuan.
-As a result, the Ming government shifted its focus towards conquering Sichuan.
-The state of Xia had previously maintained positive diplomatic relations with the Ming dynasty (known as the state of Wu until 1367), dating back to Zhu Yuanzhang's triumph over Chen Youliang at the Battle of Lake Poyang in 1363.
+The Ming government shifted its focus towards conquering Sichuan.
+The state of Xia had previously maintained positive diplomatic relations with the Ming (known as the state of Wu until 1367), dating back to Zhu Yuanzhang's victory over Chen Youliang at the Battle of Lake Poyang in 1363.

 In 1370, the Xia court was faced with a difficult decision: whether to reject or accept the Ming's demands for submission.
 Despite attempts at diplomatic negotiations, peace could not be achieved and in early 1371, the Ming army was mobilized.
-General Fu Youde was given the order to attack Sichuan from the north, with Deng Yu responsible for providing supplies for his troops.
+Fu Youde was given the order to attack Sichuan from the north, with Deng Yu responsible for providing supplies for his troops.
 At the same time, Tang He's land forces and Liao Yongzhong's fleet advanced from the east up the Yangtze River.

 A map showing the Ming conquest of Xia.
 Red arrows indicate the Ming army's march; yellow-green arrows indicate the Xia army's march.

 Tang He and Liao Yongzhong were halted by defenders at Qutang Gorge, located on the border of Sichuan and Hubei.
 In May 1371, Fu Youte took control of Wenzhou (present-day Wenxian in Gansu) and then proceeded to capture Mianzhou (130 km northeast of Chengdu) in a night battle.
 After several weeks of preparation, Fu Youte and his troops crossed the Luo River, the final barrier before reaching Chengdu.
 In an effort to fortify the defense of Chengdu, the defenders relocated an army from the border with Hubei to the Yangtze and Luo rivers, but this army was ultimately defeated in July 1371.

 Withdrawing some of their troops from Qutang Gorge and utilizing their artillery superiority, Tang He and Liao Yongzhong were able to advance along the Yangtze River without encountering any major obstacles.
 By August, they had reached Chongqing, and the fifteen-year-old emperor Ming Sheng and his mother surrendered.
 In September, the defenders of Chengdu also surrendered.

 After the conquest of Sichuan, the young emperor was given an honorary title and taken to Nanjing.
 In 1372, he was sent to Korea.
 During his time there, he lived a comfortable life and his descendants were exempt from taxes until the mid-17th century.
 The Ming government's fear of keeping Ming Sheng in China was justified, as evidenced by the 1475 Miao rebellion in Guizhou, where the leader claimed to be a descendant of Ming Yuzhen.